Simple Knitted Shrug

 - Knitting needles size US 13 (9mm)

-- Safety pins or contrast color yarn to mark back opening
+- Safety pins, place markers, or contrast color yarn to mark back opening

 - Optional crochet border using a J hook and single crochet